-Table 7 disclosed that 99.8% of the respondents suggested the need for provision of electronic resources/ Internet connected computers, 99.7% indicated provision of current and sufficient also suggested library materials, 99.7% provision of improved conducive atmosphere, while 99.6% suggested provision of ICT improved conducive atmosphere as well as provision of ICT facilities to undergraduate students' use of the university libraries.
+Table 7 disclosed that 99.8% of the respondents suggested the need for provision of electronic resources/ Internet connected computers, 99.7% indicated provision of current and sufficient library materials, 99.7% also suggested provision of improved conducive atmosphere, while 99.6% suggested provision of ICT facilities.

+The findings revealed that majority of the respondents indicated the need for electronic resources for current information.
+This is followed by the need for provision of current and sufficient library materials.
+Majority of the respondents also suggested provision of improved conducive atmosphere as well as provision of ICT facilities to enhance undergraduate students' use of the university libraries.
 From the findings, it is clear that the respondents indicated a high level of interest in all the recommendations indicated in Table 7, this to a large extent shows the urgent attention needed to effect these changes in Nigerian university libraries in order to improve the undergraduate students' use of the libraries.